Modular forms from Noether-Lefschetz theory: Elliptic Fibrations

 so the relative dualizing sheaf $\omega_{X/Y}$ is isomorphic to $\pi^*\L$.
 By the adjunction formula applied to $Y\subset X$ through the section $i$,

 so the normal bundle $N_{Y/X}$ is isomorphic to $\L^\vee$. \begin{defn} The parameter space for Weierstrass fibrations over $Y$ is given by the weighted projective space

-\end{defn} In this paper, $X$ is always a general member of $W(Y,\O(k))$, where $Y\subset \P^{m+1}$ is a smooth hypersurface of degree $d$, and $k=2m-d$.
+where $\C^\times$ acts on the direct summands with weight $2$ and $3$, respectively. \end{defn} In this paper, $X$ is always a general member of $W(Y,\O(k))$, where $Y\subset \P^{m+1}$ is a smooth hypersurface of degree $d$, and $k=2m-d$.
 Since we are interested in counting curves in $X$ which lie over lines in $Y$, we will also consider elliptic surfaces $S\in W(\P^1,\O(k))$.
-For convenience, we gather some properties of these surfaces. \begin{prop} For $S\in W(\P^1,\O(k))$ a smooth surface,
+For convenience, we gather some properties of these surfaces. \begin{prop} For $S\in W(\P^1,\O(k))$ a smooth surface, its Hodge numbers are: